 On the other hand, instead of reminding ourselves about a painful and often unsightly condition such as toothaches, we can celebrate National Read in the Bathtub Day!
 Laying back in warm, foamy water with a good book, adding hot water as needed to keep the temperature just right and not being interrupted or distracted from your reading is a great thing.
 Of course, the downside is looking like a prune when you are done with War and Peace!
 Another downside I have experienced first hand is dropping my reading material in the tub water.
 Sometimes this mishap is just an inconvenience, but on at least one occasion it cost me the price of a library book.
 It pays to be careful, and it pays to not fall asleep while reading!

-Which “holiday” would you prefer to celebrate?
-If you have any tales of interest regarding either toothaches or reading in the tub, feel free to share those tales in the comments.
+Question for students (and subscribers): Which “holiday” would you prefer to celebrate?
+If you have any tales of interest regarding either toothaches or reading in the tub, feel free to share those tales in the comments section below this article.

 Your readership is much appreciated!